 - Vehicle make, model, and year

-- Photograph road conditions, traffic signals, and signs
+- Photo road conditions, traffic signals, and signs

-- Record weather conditions (particularly relevant during monsoon season)
+- Record weather conditions (especially during monsoon season)

 - Take pictures of skid marks or debris

-- Collect names and contact information of witnesses
+- Get names and contact info of witnesses

-- Note if any nearby businesses might have security cameras that captured the accident
+- Note if nearby businesses might have security cameras that caught the accident

 Recent Phoenix Accident Examples